epfahl/hierarchical_bayes_tutorial/README.md

-# hierarchical_bayes_tutorial
-A quick tutorial on hierarchical Bayesian modeling using PyMC3.
+A short tutorial on Bayesian hierarchical modeling using PyMC3.